ReCodEx/pylib/README.md

 - `runTestsLocally` installs the library in interactive mode and runs all tests in the `tests` folder.
 - `uploadPackage.sh` packages the library and uploads it to PyPI.
 This action requires a PyPI token and rights to modify the package.

+### Releasing New Versions

+To release a new version of the package, you need to increment the version number in the `pyproject.toml` file (in the `[project]` section) and then run the `uploadPackage.sh` script.

+In case the ReCodEx API changed, do not forget to run `replaceGenerated.sh` beforehand to update the generated API functions and the swagger file used for user input validation.

 ## Repository Structure

 ### Library Code